Topos Landscape Award 2014 goes to Lola

-On 8 October the Topos Landscape Award 2014 was presented to landscape architects LOLA (Lost Landscapes) from Rotterdam, the Netherlands at the Rolex Learning Center of EPFL University in Lausanne.
+On 8 October the Topos Landscape Award 2014 was presented to landscape architects LOLA (Lost Landscapes) from Rotterdam, the Netherlands.
+It took place at the Rolex Learning Center of EPFL University in Lausanne.
 The ceremony was held as a special event at the conference “The Narrative of Landscape”, organised by Archizoom.
 LOLA researches and designs the never ending development of the landscape, city as well as countryside.
 Founded by Peter Veenstra, Eric-Jan Pleijster and Cees van der Veeken in 2006, LOLA investigates public space at different scales.
 A total of 15 people work at the office.
 Characteristic for LOLA’s work is the fusion of urban and natural landscape and the integration of innovative spatial phenomena.
-From backyards up to the regional scale, they design “green” urbanity, maximize the accessibility of the landscape and enrich our daily environment.
+From backyards up to the regional scale, they design “green” urbanity and maximize the accessibility of the landscape as well as enrich our daily environment.
 The famous Dutch Piet Oudolf commented on their work: „Lola is on par with the world’s most renowned landscape architects and at the start of a bright future!“

 Since 2002, the Topos Landscape Award has been conferred annually by the editorial team of the journal Topos.
 The award is to honour a landscape architecture practice that has made significant contributions to high-quality and up-to-date designs of cities and landscapes, has enriched the landscape architecture scene through its innovative ideas, and whose work has come to be representative of the best of contemporary landscape architecture.
 The Topos Landscape Award aims to highlight that the landscape architectural challenges of our time are characterized by a lively dynamic and display a wide range of facets.